WAUthethird/Marble-Marcher-Community-Edition/README.md

 Because version 1.1.0 was the last feature update of Marble Marcher, we (the Marble Marcher Community) opted to create a community edition to keep the community around the game alive and continuously improve the experience.
 Currently this is maintained mainly by members of the [Marble Marcher Community on Discord](https://discord.gg/r3XrJxH), in addition to the members of the [subreddit](https://www.reddit.com/r/marblemarcher) and anyone else who has contributed.

+Marble Marcher: Community Edition comes with a wealth of new features and improvements, including performance improvements and graphical enhancements.

+If you have suggestions, issues, or would like to contribute, feel free to submit issues and pull requests.
+After all, this is a community project!

 All credit goes to [HackerPoet](https://github.com/HackerPoet) (aka [CodeParade](https://www.youtube.com/channel/UCrv269YwJzuZL3dH5PCgxUw)) for the [original game](https://github.com/HackerPoet/MarbleMarcher).

 ## Original Summary